Emegua/shadow-plugin-bitcoin/README.md

 git checkout v0.16.0
 ./autogen.sh
 ```
-The following command depends on the location where you installed Shadow.
+The following command depends on the location where you installed Shadow and openssl.
 If you install it in a different location than /home/${USER}/.shadow, make sure you some changes accordingly.
 ```
 PKG_CONFIG_PATH=/home/${USER}/.shadow/lib/pkgconfig LDFLAGS=-L/home/${USER}/.shadow/lib CFLAGS=-I/home/${USER}/.shadow/include ./configure --prefix=/home/${USER}/.shadow --disable-wallet
 ```